asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 		- Clicking on the right arrow in front a file (product) name will expand the file to show the ancillary files included.
 These files may be downloaded individually or added to the download queue.
 			- You must be logged in to Vertex for this feature to work.
 			- This feature is not available for all datasets.

+## On Demand Queue
+- Clicking on the **three boxes** icon in the header, labeled **On Demand**, will display a drop down list of options.
+- **On Demand Queue** will open the On Demand queue.
+	- The **Project Name** field allows you to create a name for the files you want to submit.
+The character limit is 20.
+	- The **RTC Gamma Options** allow you to choose different options to apply for processing.
+The options you select will apply to all files in your queue.
+		- The question mark icon next to the options gives you more details on each option.
+	- The list of files you have added to your queue is listed below the options.
+The X allows you to remove any files you wish from the queue.
+	-  **Clear** will clear all files from the queue.
+The option *Restore* will be displayed to allow you to undo this action.
+	- The allowed number of jobs left is displayed at the bottom of the queue.
+There are 200 jobs allotted per user per month.
+	- When you are satisfied with your selections, click **Submit # Jobs** at the bottom.
+This will submit your jobs for processing.
+		- If there are any errors, such as missing DEM coverage, an error message will display.
+		- Once the jobs are successfully submitted, a popup will appear listing the number of jobs sent for processing.
+You may click to dismiss.
+Or you may click **View On Demand Queue** on the popup message to be redirected to the On Demand Products search.
+- **Submitted Products** will switch to On Demand Products search type & will display your submitted products.
+- **Help** will send you to the [On Demand documentation](https://hyp3-docs.asf.alaska.edu/)
+- *Note*: You must be logged in to see your Submitted Products, and to process new On Demand products.

 ## Downloads Queue